 What is a Dependent?

-A person classified as a dependent cannot claim an exemption worth $3,800 in 2012 on their tax return; subsequently, the person who claims the dependent can claim this exemption on their tax return.
+A person classified as a dependent cannot claim an exemption; subsequently, the person who claims the dependent can claim this exemption on their tax return.
 This is a significant amount of tax savings up for grabs, so it’s important to know how the IRS defines a dependent.
 Aside from this, if you claim yourself, and someone else claims you as a dependent, then the IRS will eventually catch up with both of you—something you want to avoid.

 A dependent can be a qualifying child, or a qualifying relative.
 In a nutshell, for parents to claim a child as a dependent: